-Serious adverse events (SAEs), grade 3 or 4 according to version 2 of the NCI Common Toxicity Criteria, were common.
-Those SAEs attributed to TRISENOX (arsenic trioxide injection) in the Phase 2 study of 40 patients with refractory or relapsed APL included APL differentiation syndrome (n=3), hyperleukocytosis (n=3), QTc interval ≥ 500 msec (n=16, 1 with torsade de pointes), atrial dysrhythmias (n=2), and hyperglycemia (n=2).
+Serious adverse events (SAEs), Grade 3/4 according to version 2 of the NCI Common Toxicity Criteria, were common.
+Those SAEs attributed to TRISENOX in the Phase 2 study of 40 patients with refractory or relapsed APL included APL differentiation syndrome (n=3), hyperleukocytosis (n=3), QTc interval ≥ 500 msec (n=16, 1 with torsade de pointes), atrial dysrhythmias (n=2), and hyperglycemia (n=2).

-The following table describes the adverse events that were observed in patients between the ages of 5 - 73 years treated for APL with TRISENOX (arsenic trioxide injection) at the recommended dose at a rate of 5% or more.
-Similar adverse event profiles were seen in the other patient populations who received TRISENOX (arsenic trioxide injection) .
+Table 1 describes the adverse events that were observed in patients, between the ages of 5-73 years, treated for APL with TRISENOX at the recommended dose at a rate of 5% or more.
+Similar adverse event profiles were seen in the other patient populations who received TRISENOX.

 |General disorders and administration site conditions|

 |Injection site erythema||5||13|

 |Injection site edema||4||10|